remys89/Capgemini/README.md

 If everything went correctly, the installation of Wordpress will pop up.
 Deploy your website to check if everything is fine.

+If you are in for it, deploy another Wordpress website on an other port.
+You will see you will have two websites on 1 machine.

 ## Challenge !

 Try to deploy a